January 13, 2016 | strande

 The following titles may be enjoyed by First Graders.
 All readers are at different levels and have different interests, so not all titles will appeal to, or be appropriate for, all readers.
 For additional recommendations ask at the Children's Reference Desk.

-Fiction books for First Grade can be found in a variety of locations, including J PICTURE BOOK, J READER, KIDS GRAPHIC NOVEL, and JFICTION.
+Fiction books for First Grade can be found in a variety of locations, including J PICTURE BOOK, J READER, and KIDS GRAPHIC NOVEL.
 Click on each title for location and availability.

 Princess Pinecone would like a real war horse for her birthday, instead of which she gets a plump, cute pony--but sometimes cuteness can be a kind of weapon, especially in a fight with dodgeballs and spitballs and hairballs and squareballs.

 Hiding her secret identity as a monster-fighting superhero, Princess Magnolia interrupts her fancy tea with the unsuspecting Duchess Wigtower to stop a big blue monster from endangering her kingdom's goats.
 Follow Princess Magnolia's Adventures in The Perfect Princess Party.

 This book follows the activities of eight wild bears as they find their food and take care of their young.

 Squirrel is determined to have a very fun day with each of his animal friends.

 In the bustling city of Paris, a small yet brave dog, Diva, and an adventurous cat named Flea become two unlikely friends.